Forensic Dentistry? You’ve probably heard about forensic dentistry at this point in life. If you don’t, you are about to learn some good stuff.

 It was not until February 23, 1976, that the police gathered enough evidence to arrest him and begin a lengthy trial against him that lasted until 1980.
 The critical piece for his arrest was the appearance of a corpse, which presented a bite on the body.
 Thanks to forensic dentistry, specialists verified that it was Ted Bundy’s teeth.

-Florida County sentenced him to the electric chair; the rest is history.
-There is even a movie produced by Netflix in which a dramatic representation of the event is made.
-To ensure that the body was indeed that of Lollia, Agrippina forced the soldiers to dig up.
-Nothing was left of her, and it was almost impossible to know if it was the woman she had murdered.
+Florida County sentenced him to the electric chair, and the rest is history.
+Netflix even produced a movie that dramatically represents the event.
+To confirm that the body was Lollia’s, Agrippina forced the soldiers to dig it up.
+Nothing remained of her, making it almost impossible to identify the woman she had murdered.

 Before giving up, Agripina recalled that her relative had had her teeth restored in Alexandria with gold.
 In this way, she opened the corpse’s mouth and finally felt satisfied with her revenge and rule with his brother Claudio until her death.